tablelandnetwork/docs/docs/fundamentals/architecture/limits.md

 ---
 title: Limits
-description: A listing of the table/data limits and smart contract deployment locations on supported chains.
+description: A listing of table, data, and query limits.
-synopsis: Since Tableland is still in open beta, each table is limited to the following constraints while the full production network is further clarified.
-These are temporary limits while the production mainnet is further researched.
 keywords:
   - limits
   - cell limit
   - row limit
   - column limit
+  - data limit
 ---

+Since Tableland is still in open beta, each table is limited to the following constraints while the full production network is further clarified.
+These are temporary limits while the production mainnet is further researched.

 <div className="row margin-bottom--lg">
 <div className="col">